GadgetSeed/gadgetseed/shell/SHELL.md

 ### dev list

-Displays a list of device drivers registered with the system.
+Displays a list of device drivers registered in the system.

 ```
 : dev list